 Experienced collectors may appreciate the live negotiation side of the hobby, especially at a recurring local event where inventory can shift from month to month.
 Even familiar vendors often bring different cards each time.

 Families and local hobby fans may also find this format easier than a larger convention.
-A hotel-based card show usually feels more approachable, and if admission ends up staying free again, that lowers the barrier even more.
+A hotel-based card show usually feels more approachable, and the confirmed free admission and free parking make it even easier for casual collectors, families, and local hobby fans to stop by.

 Other Legacy Card Shows